 Philanthropic and Civic Leader.
-Tonya chairs the Council on Foundations and serves on many other boards in Minnesota, including the GHR Foundation, Women Presidents Organization Minnesota, and Greater MSP.
+Tonya is the co-chair of the President’s Council on Impact Investing and serves on many other boards in Minnesota, including the GHR Foundation, Women Presidents Organization Minnesota, and Greater MSP.
 She is co-chair of the Executives’ Alliance for Boys and Men of Color.
 Prior to joining McKnight, Tonya served as president and CEO of The Skillman Foundation, and as a program officer at the Charles Stewart Mott and Thompson McCully foundations.
 She was a co-founder and architect of Detroit Children’s Fund, and the founder and director of Detroit Parent Network.

 Equity Driven.
 Tonya is a national leader on philanthropic diversity, inclusion, and equity practices.
 She is a member of General Motors’ Inclusion Advisory Board, an independent director of Sun Communities, and an advisor to numerous corporations regarding inclusion efforts.
 Corp!
 Magazine honored Tonya with a Salute to Diversity Award.